Tomires/thesis/introduction.md

 ### Analysis

-In this section we analyse examples of gaming and non-gaming software products that aim to teach the user Japanese in one form or another.
+In this chapter we analyse examples of gaming and non-gaming software products that aim to teach the user Japanese in one form or another.
 We discuss their learning elements and game mechanics or gamification elements that support the educational framework.
 We also take a look at two examples from the turn-based role-playing game genre and analyse their combat mechanics.
 We conclude the chapter by selecting features that would form the basis for our game.

 ### Requirements